 |Tractus reticulospinalis lateralis out of the Medulla oblongata|

-Fasciculi proprii (Fasciculi proprii) latch directly onto the grey matter of the spinal cord proprioceptive apparatus.
+Fasciculi proprii latch directly onto the gray matter of the spinal cord proprioceptive apparatus.

-The purpose of testing this reflex lies in testing not the strength of the reflex, but rather what its consistency is over time.
+The purpose of testing this reflex lies in testing, not its strength, but rather what its consistency is over time.

 Polysynaptic reflexes have multiple synapses between receptor and effector.
 Electrical impulses are transferred from a sensory neuron to a motor neuron via at least one interneuron.

 The withdrawal reflex is a protective reflex.
-Nociceptors trigger a sensory impulse in the nerves whose excitation travels to various levels of the spinal cord.
+Nociceptors trigger a sensory impulse in the nerves causing an excitation that travels to various levels of the spinal cord.
 The sensory neuron then synapses with interneurons that connect to motor neurons.
 Some of these send motor impulses to the flexors to allow withdrawal.